Updated 26 May 2020 - Updated return to work guidance, changes to the job retention scheme and statutory sick pay

 This will apply for a period of eight months.
 Further legislation means SSP will need to be paid from the first day of sickness absence.
 If homeworking during self-isolation, full pay will need to be maintained.

-Employers are being encouraged to keep employees on their payroll rather than lay them off through redundancy.
+Employers are being encouraged to furlough their employees, rather than lay them off through redundancy, and use the job retention scheme.

-Employers must send information to HMRC about the employees that have been furloughed and their earnings through a new online portal.
-More details on the portal is expected to be available shortly.
+To claim, employers must send information to HMRC about employees that have been furloughed, and their earnings, through a new online portal which went live on 20 April.
+You can access the portal here.

 HMRC has also set-up a phoneline to support businesses during this time.
 Call 08000 241222 between 8am and 4pm, Monday to Friday.